BellaNH/LegumesSecs/README.md

 # Agricultural Data Management System

-This system enables entry, management, visualization, and filtering of agricultural data at the national, regional, or local level.
+The Ministry previously used Excel to manage agricultural data—a time-consuming, error-prone method that struggled with complex relationships.
+To solve this, we built a centralized Agriculture Data Management System for streamlined data entry, management, visualization, and filtering across national, regional, and local levels.

 ## Main Features